appwrite/sdk-generator/README.md

 ## SDK Checklist

-It is very important to us to create a both consistent structure and architecture and native like feel for the SDKs we are generating.
+It is very important for us to create consistent structure, architecture and native like feel for the SDKs we generate.
-In order to accomplish that we have a checklist of points to support when adding a new language to the SDK generator.
+In order to accomplish that we have made a checklist of points to support while adding a new language to the SDK generator.

-The checklist aims to balance between consistency between language and follow each platform best practices and coding standards.
+The checklist aims to balance consistency among languages, and follow each platform's best practices and coding standards.

 * Proper Coding Standards and Conventions
 * Proper Skeleton Structure